niravmsoni/terraform-aws/OutsideCoreWf/TaintReplace/README.md

 - Alternative approaches
     - Simple way - Comment, Apply, Uncomment, ReApply
     - Using Taint
+    - Using -replace flag

-- Simple way
+- 1. Simple way
     - Comment the configuration block and run terraform plan/apply.
         - This will delete the resource
     - For re-creating it, uncomment the configuration block and re-run terraform plan/apply
         - This will create the resource back

-- Terraform taint
+- 2. Terraform taint
     - However, this approach is not the ideal approach.
 A better way to deal with this situation is through terraform taint command

     - Terraform taint command allows us to manually mark resource for recreation